awesomelemonade/Battlecode2019/README.md

 Battlecode was going to be an first person shooter o.0

 (By the way, the website uses Angular)
 Anyways, when the competition rolled around, in turns out it was not any sort of first person shooter.
 So whatever dev that left that comment trolled us.

-[Editing in progress...]

-[TODO] I even wanted to implement trueskill similar to Halite's leaderboard.
-(In fact, I wanted to create this "BotArena [link to github]" since halite.
-However, these are huge ambitions that require a tremendous amount of time that I simply could not afford.
-[College apps]
+As for the battlestation, due to the college application process, I never got around to finishing the battlestation.

 ### Sprint Tournament - Initial Infrastructure